frmichel/sparql-micro-service/README.md

 ## Deploy with Docker

+**Note: the Docker image is currently outdated compared to the current status of the code.
+In particular it odes not use any cache database.**

 You can test SPARQL micro-services using the two [Docker](https://www.docker.com/) images we have built:
 - [frmichel/corese](https://hub.docker.com/r/frmichel/corese/): built upon debian:buster, runs the [Corese-KGRAM](http://wimmics.inria.fr/corese) RDF store and SPARQL endpoint.
 Corese-KGRAM listens on port 8081 but it is not exposed to the Docker server.